 Are you learning Italian?
 Don't have the time for real-life language classes with a teacher and don't fancy buying one of those heavy box sets with books, CDs, and notecards that promise to get you up and running?

 Thinking about downloading apps for learning Italian instead?
-After all, apps are a convenient, quick, and simple way to fit in some language learning.
+After all, apps are a convenient, quick, and simple way to fit in some language practice.

 Because of this, even thinking of choosing one can be a headache.
 And trying all of them even more so.
 The good news is that I'm here to save you the time and hassle of going through all of that.

-By the way, if you want to learn Italian fast and have fun while doing it, my top recommendation is Italian Uncovered which teaches you through StoryLearning®.
+By the way, if you want to start your Italian learning journey fast and have fun while doing it, my top recommendation is Italian Uncovered which teaches you through StoryLearning®.

 With Italian Uncovered you’ll use my unique StoryLearning® method to learn Italian naturally through story… not rules.
 It’s as fun as it is effective.